-World Press Freedom Rank: Iran 164/180 (2018)
+World Press Freedom Rank: Iran 170/180

 Launched in launched in 1979, the Tehran Times (TT) (not to be mixed with an Iranian fashion blog The Tehran Times (TTT) is an English language daily newspaper from Iran.
 Hassan Lasjerdiis is the Editor in chief and the headquarters are based in Tehran, Iran.

 Reporters Without Borders has reported Iran as “One of the most oppressive countries” According to a Reporters Without Borders 2018 report, Iran ranks 164 out of 180 countries in the World Press Freedom Index. (one point up from last year’s rank)

 According to the PBS Iran media guide the Tehran Times is pro-government.
-The President of Iran, Hassan Rouhani has moved to the left, placing himself with the reformists during last year’s elections, he is still the leader of the Moderation and Development Party, which is classified as “moderate reformists” “modernist right” or “Republican Right.”
+The President of Iran, Hassan Rouhani has moved to the left, placing himself with the reformists during the last election, however he is still the leader of the Moderation and Development Party, which is classified as “moderate reformists” “modernist right” or “Republican Right.”

 In review, the content of headlines and articles use loaded words pertaining to national news such as “General: U.S. will become aware of Iran’s capabilities when it’s late” and “Iran threatens to exit nuclear deal if talks become a ‘waste of time”.
 Further, they poorly source their articles by either heavily quoting or utilizing Questionable Iranian sources such as Tasnim and their own news agency, Mehr.
 In general, the Tehran Times promotes state propaganda and conspiracy theories.